NicolasStevens/NicolasStevens.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher affiliated with the Max Planck Institute for Research on Collective Goods.
-I hold a PhD in Applied Mathematics from CORE/LIDAM, UCLouvain obtained in December 2024.
+I am a postdoctoral researcher affiliated with the Max Planck Institute for Research on Collective Goods, doing research under the supervision of [Peter Cramton](https://cramton.umd.edu/).
+I hold a PhD in Engineering in Applied Mathematics from the Center for Operations Research and Econometrics (CORE/LIDAM), UCLouvain, obtained in December 2024 under the supervision of [Anthony Papavasiliou](https://ap-rg.eu/) and [Bert Willems](https://www.bertwillems.com/).
 My research fields are operations research and energy economics.